Peixinho/LazyMePHP/README.md

  Every table generated will have some routes created in src/api/RouteAPI.php, and they make use of the controllers of each table
  - Accessible from /api/[Table Name]/ (.htaccess for apache, didnt bother with others)

-# run api
-php serve --api
-# but I advise you to use a real webserver like apache or whatever...
  ```
  # all users
- http://localhost:8001/api/user/ # will output all users information in json format
+ http://localhost:8080/api/user/ # will output all users information in json format

  # Search specific users based on column filters
- http://localhost:8001/api/User/?FindByNameLike=John&Limit=10 # will output all users information in json format that matches criteria and Limits to 10
+ http://localhost:8080/api/User/?FindByNameLike=John&Limit=10 # will output all users information in json format that matches criteria and Limits to 10

  # Specific user
- http://localhost:8001/api/User/123 # will output user 123 information in json format
+ http://localhost:8080/api/User/123 # will output user 123 information in json format

  # Same example but in other webserver, php built in for example: